utkarshdalal/merit-scraper/README.md

 7. The job should now run, and you will see results added in /path/to/file/meritindia_data.csv.

+8. You should also see logging in /path/to/file/meritindia_data.log when the script runs and when it finishes.

 ## Caveats

 1. Note that this script is written in python 2.7.
 It should be compatible with python 3 but has not been tested.